 *Got favorite spot you in Roppongi?
 Leave it in the comments below with a short description.
 Thanks!

 Ahhhh, Shibuya.
-Maye the most famous place in all of Japan, it’s been featured in movies as different as Fast and Furious: Tokyo Drift and Lost in Translation and probably hundreds of other popular movies, and videos.
-So what accounts for it’s popularity and does it live up to the hype?
+Maybe the most famous place in all of Japan.
+It’s been featured in movies as different as Fast and Furious: Tokyo Drift and Lost in Translation and probably hundreds of other popular movies, and videos.
+So by all accounts, does it live up to the hype?

-Shibuya has several things going for it that make it one of the best spots on the planet for meeting women and maybe THE best spot on the planet for meeting Asian girls.
+Shibuya has several things going for it that make it one of the best spots on the planet for meeting Japanese girls and maybe THE best spot on the planet for meeting women.

 So MANY Women!

-The sheer volume of people in around Shibuya mean that there is an inexhaustible number of women to approach at any time of the day or night.
+The sheer volume of people in around Shibuya mean that there is an inexhaustible number of Japanese girls to meet at any time of the day or night.
 Veteran Tokyo watcher, Danny Choo(son of Jimmy Choo of the shoe), says that 45,000 people cross every 30 min which means easily more than 1million per DAY!

 [youtube width=”560″ height=”315″ video_id=”S-5BRDF6cVg”]